 A recruiting blog list without recruiter.com would be a farce.
 This great site provides insights, in-depth and often valuable articles that are geared towards HR professionals that are working within the confines of recruitment.

 Blue Octopus is one of the best UK based recruiting companies, and they provide essential recruitment and career advice on their blog, Blogtopus.
-With brief and to the point posts, this blog is perfect for those of us who need to start their day off with short and compacted blogs that pack a punch.
+With brief and to-the-point posts, this blog is perfect for those of us who need to start our day off with short and compacted blogs that pack a punch.

 Although not only recruitment based, the LinkedIn Talent Blog has some valuable contributors that the recruiting world should pay attention to.
 The benefit of this blog is that they pull writers from across the world that provide you with insights from their specific experiences.
 With a full section on “Recruitment Strategies, Tips and Trends” should be bookmarked by any recruitment professional.